pedroalvesz/pedroalvesz/README.md

 - 🛠️I’m a Software Engineer enthusiastic.

-- 📚 Currently focusing on learn Mobile development.
+- 📚 Currently focusing on learn Mobile development, but not only.

 <br/>
 <br/>